goki/goki.github.io/content/en/docs/grail/_index.md

----
-title: Grail
++++
-description: Grail will be an email app, using Glide for HTML rendering of messages, featuring full keyboard-based navigation and markup-based message formatting.
+description = 'Grail will be an email app, using Glide for HTML rendering of messages, featuring full keyboard-based navigation and markup-based message formatting.' title = 'Grail' weight = 11
-weight: 11
----
++++

 Grail is a (planned) email app in the GoGi GUI framework.